Girolamo Zenti: Biography

-Information on Zentis life is fragmentary and spread wide.
+Information on Zenti's life is fragmentary and spread wide.
 Zenti was born in Viterbo, near Rome, and was registered as an instrument maker in the papal capital by 1638.
 He was apprentice to Giovani Battista Boni, and took over the workshop at the latter's death in 1641.
 He took a commission at the Swedish court in 1653, serving Queen Christina for several years.
 He took an Organ building project in Rome in 1660, but left the instrument unfinished for Paris.
 By 1664 he was in service at the newly restored English court of Charles II.
 He received the title of The King's virginal maker, but was back in Rome before the year was out.
 Two years later he was again in Paris, where he died in 1666.
 At some point he was probably in service of the Medici family in Florence, for an inventory made at Bartolomeo Cristofori's arrival there in 1700 lists six Zenti instruments.